Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable10.md

 Your team will need to place and route your PCB with circuitry through checkpoint B this week.
 It must be complete enough to place an order (in theory).
 Of course, if your team wants to order boards, it is up to you.
 All Design Rule Checks (DRC) in the software must pass.
 Please use JLCPCB design rules for you respective number of layers ([2-LayerDRC](https://github.com/Herring-UGAECSE-2920-S23/Deliverables_S2023/blob/main/Resources/jlcpcb2layer.dru) or [4-LayerDRC](https://github.com/Herring-UGAECSE-2920-S23/Deliverables_S2023/blob/main/Resources/jlcpcb4layer.dru)).
 Justify this number of layers and elaborate on any other interest aspects of your design in you documentation.

+***If your team desires, Sophie and Matthew can give you feedback on your design prior to the final submission.
+Email both of us to schedule a time.

 # Summary

 In summary, for this week you need to: